-HTTP headers are a core part of browser requests and server responses, they carry information about the connecting client, the requested resource, the server, and more.
-An HTTP header consists of its case-insensitive name followed by a colon (:), then by its value.
-They are used for various purposes like providing authentication information, doing content negotiation, and so on.
-Here's some sample request headers sent by my browser when requesting a page on the Peakhour website:
+HTTP headers are part of browser requests and server responses.
+They carry information about the connecting client, the requested resource, the server, and other request context.
+An HTTP header has a case-insensitive name followed by a colon (:), then its value.
+Headers are used for authentication information, content negotiation, and related protocol behaviour.
+Here are some sample request headers sent by my browser when requesting a page on the Peakhour website:

 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8